datasciencePWR/SocialMediaAnalysis/Assignment_3.md

   * Use the previously obtained data to construct a network of Twitter users participating in the discussion surrounding the controversy.
 Use user Mentions and/or Follows as the basis for creating edges within the network.

   * Perform a community detection on obtained network(s), using a selected method available in a Python module of choice.
+Ensure the communities do *not* overlap

   * Visualise the network(s) and communities obtained in the previous step.
 Note the size of communities and their placement within the network.
 What does the obtained structure tell you about controversy in question?